checkmateeerree/cis_4120_project/README.md

 *For the LLM AI Prototype, it requires an API Key, if you want to test run it, contact us to get access to the API Key.

-### AI Attribution: We used AI to aid us with formatting and style.
+### AI Attribution: We used AI to aid us with debugging syntax issues.